 Collision data is supplied by Cambridgeshire constabulary.
 There may be small differences in the historic monthly numbers since the last iteration of this report due to validation process by the DfT.
-Figures for 2022 are still provisional and may include accidents not confirmed as road traffic collisions by the DFT, such as suicides and medical episodes.
+Figures for 2022 and 2023 are still provisional and may include accidents not confirmed as road traffic collisions by the DfT, such as suicides and medical episodes.

-This indicator directly supports monitoring for the Cambridgeshire and Peterborough Vision Zero (road safety partnership) aim of having no human being killed or seriously injured as the result of a road collision by 2050 and is linked to the service priority of delivering safe roads for Cambridgeshire.
+This indicator directly supports monitoring for the Cambridgeshire and Peterborough Vision Zero (road safety partnership) aim of having no human being killed or seriously injured as the result of a road collision by 2050 (the trajectory of which is shown by the "Target" line) and is linked to the service priority of delivering safe roads for Cambridgeshire.